AshutoshAnshul/Depression-Detection/README.md

 ## Covid-19 Dataset

 Due to the recent data-sharing policy, we cannot share the entire dataset, including the user and tweet data.
 However, we are sharing the user-level features and average of tweet-level features (Topic-Based Feature, Visual Feature, Emotional Feature, Depression-Specific Feature) into the CSV with appropriate feature names as columns, without exposing the user ID or tweet ID.
-Kindly use the data for possible research.
+Hopefully, the data serves enough for any possible research.
+If you have any doubts about data collection and features, please contact Ashutosh Anshul (ashutoshanshul01@gmail.com).

 ## Citation
 If you find this work useful for your research, please kindly cite our paper: